-Status Description Timing The "Acknowledged" status is used to indicate that MSCI is aware of an upcoming event.
+Status Description Timing Acknowledged The "Acknowledged" status is used to indicate that MSCI is aware of an upcoming event.
 With this status, MSCI does not disclose any details of the treatment of the corporate event.
-Within 5 business days of the actual event announcement by the company.
-Acknowledged The "Acknowledged" status is used for all corporate events having impact of above 1 time constituent's underlying country index Large Cap Cutoff.
+The "Acknowledged" status is used for all corporate events having impact of above 1 time constituent's underlying country index Large Cap Cutoff.
 The examples of event types include acquisitions, mergers, spin offs, rights issues, public offerings, private placements etc. An "Acknowledged" won't be sent for events like block sales, secondary offerings, stock splits, consolidations, stock dividends, buybacks, partial acquisitions etc. An "Expected" or "Undetermined" announcement will be sent for these events.
 For IPOs, a "Confirmed" announcement is sent.
-The "Undetermined" status is used when the event is Undetermined Undetermined conditional upon uncertain events (e.g. the outcome of the tender offer is uncertain), or the effective date is not known.
-MSCI describes the event and how it intends to implement it if and when the event becomes effective. announcements are sent when there is some uncertainty that the event will take place.
-Expected MSCI sends an "expected" announcement to describe the implementation and changes that are intended to I made when the effective date is known and when MSC considers that an event is likely to be successful, provided that the necessary public information concerning the event is available Generally 10 business days before the effective date.
+Within 5 business days of the actual event announcement by the company.
+Undetermined The "Undetermined" status is used when the event is conditional upon uncertain events (e.g. the outcome of the tender offer is uncertain), or the effective date is not known.
+MSCI describes the event and how it intends to implement it if and when the event becomes effective.
+Undetermined announcements are sent when there is some uncertainty that the event will take place.
+Expected MSCI sends an "expected" announcement to describe the implementation and changes that are intended to be made when the effective date is known and when MSCI considers that an event is likely to be successful, provided that the necessary public information concerning the event is available Generally 10 business days before the effective date.
 Confirmed The "Confirmed" status is used when all details for the implementation of the security's change have been finalized.
 Confirmed announcement is generally sent at least 2 days before the effective date.